סקר

 GEMARA: The Gemara asks: Why does the mishna need to say this?
 Isn’t it obvious that one cannot establish the presumption of ownership absent a claim of ownership?

 The Gemara answers: It is necessary for the mishna to state this, lest you say: That man had actually purchased this land that he possessed, and he had a bill of sale, but it was lost.
 And the reason that he said that he is in possession of the land because no person ever said anything to him, is that he thought: If I say that the prior owner sold me this land, the court will say to me: Show us your bill of sale.
 Therefore, being that this may be the case, let us say to him: Perhaps you had a bill of sale and it was lost.
 In a case such as this, one would think that it is a situation where the court should apply the verse: “Open your mouth for the mute” (Proverbs 31:8), meaning the court should advise a litigant of his possible claims, because perhaps he does not state them out of ignorance.
-Therefore, the mishna teaches us that the court does not advance this claim on his behalf, and if he does not make the claim of his own violation, he does not establish the presumption of ownership.
+Therefore, the mishna teaches us that the court does not advance this claim on his behalf, and if he does not make the claim of his own volition, he does not establish the presumption of ownership.

 § The Gemara presents a mnemonic for the discussion that follows: Ayin, nun, bet.